Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 * Create a new C# project (we used Microsoft's [Visual Studio Community Edition](https://visualstudio.microsoft.com/downloads/)): from the "New Project..." wizard, choose the "Visual C#" language and the ".NET Core App Console" template, then use "adapter_csharp" as project name.
 * From the "Solution Explorer", delete the default `Program.cs`.
-* Get the binaries files of the Lightstreamer .NET Standard Adapters Server library from NuGet [Lightstreamer.DotNetStandard.Adapters](https://www.nuget.org/packages/Lightstreamer.DotNetStandard.Adapters/), copy it into the `lib` directory and add it as a reference for the project; or more simply, use directly the "NuGet Package Manager" looking for 'Lightstreamer Adapters' and intalling the Lightstreamer.DotNetStandard.Adapters package.
+* Get the binary files of the Lightstreamer .NET Standard Adapters Server library from NuGet [Lightstreamer.DotNetStandard.Adapters](https://www.nuget.org/packages/Lightstreamer.DotNetStandard.Adapters/), copy them into the `lib` directory and add them as a reference for the project; or more simply, use directly the "NuGet Package Manager" looking for 'Lightstreamer Adapters' and install the Lightstreamer.DotNetStandard.Adapters package.
 * Add the `DataAdapterLauncher.cs` and the `HelloWorld.cs` files from the "Add -> Existing Item" dialog.
 * From the Build menu, choose "Build Solution".